|

 Northern Lights glowing over Skógafoss,

-on the Costa Sur
+on the South Coast

 Final Thoughts: Midnight Sun and Northern Lights – Two Sides of Iceland

-El “sol de medianoche“ y la Aurora Borealis represent opposite ends of Iceland’s natural light cycle.
+The midnight sun and the Aurora Borealis represent opposite ends of Iceland’s natural light cycle.
 While they never appear together in the sky, each tells an important part of the same story.

 If you visit Iceland in summer, the aurora may remain invisible outdoors – but it is far from absent.
 At Aurora Reykjavík, the Northern Lights are brought into focus through science, imagery, and experience, offering insight and inspiration long before darkness returns.